 And now Pitfalls

-From experience 95% of all plugins and themes (this can be applied to commercial ones) for WordPress will generate these non critical errors when used.
-Most developers don’t care about these, and they will leave in the code, and that points to another problem: if they didn’t care to fix these non critical errors and warnings, what else is in their code that can be a real problem?
+From experience, 95% of all plugins and themes (this can be applied to commercial ones) for WordPress will generate these non-critical errors when used.
+Most developers don’t care about these, and they will leave in the code, and that points to another problem: if they didn’t care to fix these non-critical errors and warnings, what else is in their code that can be a real problem?
 As I said before, development should be done with debug mode on, and these notices will be visible.
-If they left them in the code, they didn’t see them, and that means they didn’t used debug mode at all.
-For my part I try to fix every notice and warning I have in my plugins (even most minor one: initializing variables and arrays), and my plugins will not throw such notices (if you find any that I maybe missed, please report it).
+If they left them in the code, they didn’t see them, and that means they didn’t use debug mode at all.
+For my part, I try to fix every notice and warning I have in my plugins (even most minor one: initializing variables and arrays), and my plugins will not throw such notices (if you find any that I may be missed, please report it).

 There must be some easier way?

 How to use debug mode and how to get these error messages displayed without messing with the page content?
 Thankfully there is a way.
 PHP provides methods to override default error handlers and to ‘hijack’ their output to hide it or use for some other purpose.
 You are not going to write own handlers every time, best is to use a plugin that will do that for you.
-As far as I know, there are 2 free plugins that can do this: Debug Bar and BlackBox Debug Bar.
-If I were to use any of them, that would be BlackBox and that is the one I can recommend.
+The best free plugins that can do this is Debug Bar.
+The main issue with this plugin is that is not maintained regularly and might not work as expected with newer WordPress versions.

-WP Debug mode is powerful tool to use, but it’s also not something everyone will be able to use effectively.
-When your site breaks, you will need debug mode as a first step in determining the problem, and if possible fixing it.
-At the very least info you get from it, will be useful to developers of the theme or plugin that are causing problems.
+WP Debug mode is a powerful tool to use, but it’s also not something everyone will be able to use effectively.
+When your site breaks, you will need the debug mode as a first step in determining the problem, and if possible fixing it.
+At the very least info, you get from it, will be useful to developers of the theme or plugin that are causing problems.